 The current Phase III (P-III) COBRE project extends the Phase I and Phase II COBRE projects over the past 11 years.
 These successful projects have built up infrastructure and created a cutting edge brain imaging center.
 The Mind Research Network (MRN) houses an Elekta Neuromag 306-channel MEG System, a high density EEG lab, a 3T Siemens Trio MRI scanner, and two mobile 1.5T Siemens Avanto MRI scanners.
 Additional resources include a centralized neuroinformatics system, a strong IT management plan, and state-of-the-art image analysis expertise and tools.
 This Phase III COBRE continues this momentum and moves the technical cores we have developed into a position of long term sustainability.
 These include a multimodal data acquisition (MDA) core, algorithm and data analysis (ADA) core, and a biostatistics and neuro-informatics (BNI) core.
 These cores have begun to serve MRN and the greater community, as well as other institutions including extensive collaborations with IDeA funded projects in New Mexico and other states.
 The COBRE includes an extensive educational, mentoring, and faculty development program to carefully mentor and position faculty who use the cores to maximize their potential to successfully compete for external funding, thus fulfilling the ultimate goals of the COBRE program.
 This Phase III COBRE helps to sustain the Mind Research Network and New Mexico as one of the premier brain imaging sites.

-The Mind Research Network NIGMS funded Center for Biomedical Research Excellence (COBRE), is soliciting applications for pilot projects.
+The Mind Research Network NIGMS funded Multimodal Imaging of Neuropsychiatric Disorders Center for Biomedical Research Excellence (COBRE), is soliciting applications for pilot projects.

 Effects of Brain Stimulation on Attention, Perception and Learning